Mamta1812/Loops/README.md

 # file : w2d1_ct_for_loop
 - contains all the concepts for for loop basics.
 - it will help to learn for loop from base .
 - here in this file there are class tasks .
+- here the class task are not in line they are jumbled.

 # file: W2D1_CT
 - contains some codeing task for practice.